-Indicate if this is: \Box a course, or \Box a sequence of multiple courses

-Please follow the steps below to demonstrate how your course (or course sequence) fulfills the Breadth and Depth criteria for General Education Area 2 - Math Concepts & Quantitative Reasoning.
-Use specific components from the Course Outline of Record (COR), such as course outcomes, expanded content, methods of instruction/evaluation, and/or lab content.

-If mapping a course sequence, please indicate from which course in the sequence you are sourcing COR components.

-For each of the following competencies, indicate if and how your course or course sequence meets the requirement and provide corresponding course component(s) from the COR.

-- 1. Communication

-- Analytical reading, writing, speaking, and listening skills, including evaluation, synthesis, and research.

-- Matching course component(s):

-- 2. Computation

-Application of mathematical concepts or principles of data collection and analysis to solve problems.

-Clearly and precisely express ideas in a logical and organized manner using discipline-appropriate language.

-Consideration of one's role in society at local, national, and global levels in the context of cultural constructs and historical/contemporary issues.

-Ability to identify an information need, find, evaluate, and use information ethically, and utilize digital tools to solve real-world problems.
+Course Number & t Title: Indicate e if this is: \square a course, or \square a sequence of multiple courses Instr ructions for Mapping Course Components to Criteria Depth o criteria for nents from steps below to demonstrate how your course (or degree program) fulfills the Breadth and General Education Area 2 - Math Concepts & Quantitative Reasoning.
+Use specific the Course Outline of Record (COR), such as course outcomes, expanded content, methods or ation, and/or lab content.
+If mapp compo ee program, please indicate from which course in the sequence you are sourcing COR Brea ndth Mapping ollowing competencies, indicate if and how your course or degree program meets the provide corresponding course component(s) from the COR.
+1. cation reading, writing, speaking, and listening skills, including evaluation, synthesis, and research atching course component(s): 2. cion on of mathematical concepts or principles of data collection and analysis to solve problems. atching course component(s): 3. language. expression and precisely express ideas in a logical and organized manner using discipline-appropriate atching course component(s): 4.
+Considerate constructs ty and Global Awareness tion of one's role in society at local, national, and global levels in the context of cultural s and historical/contemporary issues. atching course component(s): 5.
+Information The set of on and Digital Literacy f integrated abilities that includes: the reflective discovery of information, the understanding of how information is produced and valued, the use of information in creating new knowledge, the ethical participation in communities of learning, and the ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and